makyo/writing/work/the-fool/the-fool.md

 "I don't have the energy."

-"Or you do, but you're --- you or something within you --- is not letting it reach the activation.
+"Perhaps not.
+Or perhaps you do, but you're --- you or something within you --- is not letting it reach the activation.
 The energy may be there, but blocked."

 I have to restrain myself from rolling my eyes.
 A reaction to my mom's mysticism, to crystals and blocked energy.
 In the porcupine, I sense only earnestness.
 "Energy as in will?
 Purpose?"